by Kaitlyn Ranze

 Having life insurance gives your family options.
 Life insurance provides financial benefits to repay debt or cover housing and living expenses if someone passes away.
 Many families have little to no assets to offset the loss of an income.
 In fact, our friend Angelica wrote about it.

 Real talk: can you afford to pay all of the household bills if one or more of the contributors permanently loses their income?
 As CFP Nikki Dunn of She Talks Finance points out, “You don’t want your loved ones or their guardians to not have the resources to take care of themselves.”

 Why else is life insurance valuable?

-Where to get life insurance?
+Where can you get life insurance?

 Do you have disability insurance?

-How to get coverage?
+How can you get coverage?

 Companies like Aflac offer plans to individuals if your company doesn’t cover you.

 Find the interactive Legacy Health Check in the Nav.it money app.